edukits/ColourKit/README.md

 }
 ```

-**Make sure to define `USE_TCS34725` before including the ColourKit library** to prevent errors during compile.
-You must also install the Adafruit TCS34725 library which is a dependency for this wrapper.
+**Make sure to include `Adafruit_TCS34725.h` before the ColourKit library** to prevent errors during compile.
+The Adafruit TCS34725 library must be installed.